 Average APR Based on Recommended Credit Score

-Based on the card offer data collected by The Balance, credit cards marketed to those with bad/fair credit scores (below 670, according to FICO) had an average purchase APR of 25.20%, 5.93 percentage points above the average APR of cards marketed to those with good/excellent credit (19.27%).
+Based on the card offer data collected by The Balance, credit cards marketed to those with bad/fair credit scores (below 670, according to FICO) had an average purchase APR of 25.20%.
+That's 5.93 percentage points above the average APR of cards marketed to those with good/excellent credit (19.27%).

 How We Calculate APR Averages

 We gather purchase and transaction APR information from current credit card terms and conditions.
 If a credit card APR is posted as a range, we first determine the average of that range.
 We then use that number in our overall average rate calculations, so the statistics are true averages, not skewed toward the low or high end of a spectrum.

 The overall average APR in this report is an average of the average APR in each category we track: travel, cash-back, secured, business, student, and store cards.